 And a related question: is it possible to have the fixations analysed in pupil cloud without uploading the world video?
 We have privacy concerns because faces are visible in the video.
 Since face blurring is not yet available in the companion app, we would need an interim solution, e.g. either not uploading the video, or some kind of reimport of a modified version of the world video (e.g. face blurring performed outside the companion app).

 Hi!
-The fixation detector on upload to pupil cloud compensates for head movements leveraging optic flow of the scene camera, so won't work without the world video unfortunately @marc please correct me if I'm wrong on this.
+The fixation detector on upload to pupil cloud compensates for head movements leveraging optic flow of the scene camera, so won't work without the world video unfortunately @user-4a6a05 please correct me if I'm wrong on this.